realworldocaml/book/en/prologue.md

 Real World OCaml is split into three parts:

-*   Part I covers the language itself, opening with a guided tour designed to provide a quick sketch of the language.
+Part I covers the language itself, opening with a guided tour designed to provide a quick sketch of the language.
 Don't expect to understand everything in the tour; it's meant to give you a taste of many different aspects of the language, but the ideas covered there will be explained in more depth in the chapters that follow.

 After covering the core language, Part I then moves onto more advanced features like modules, functors and objects, which may take some time to digest.
 Understanding these concepts is important, though.
 These ideas will put you in good stead even beyond OCaml when switching to other modern languages, many of which have drawn inspiration from ML.

-*   Part II builds on the basics by working through useful tools and techniques for addressing common practical applications, from command-line parsing to asynchronous network programming.
+Part II builds on the basics by working through useful tools and techniques for addressing common practical applications, from command-line parsing to asynchronous network programming.
 Along the way, you'll see how some of the concepts from Part I are glued together into real libraries and tools that combine different features of the language to good effect.

-*   Part III discusses OCaml's runtime system and compiler toolchain.
+Part III discusses OCaml's runtime system and compiler toolchain.
 It is remarkably simple when compared to some other language implementations (such as Java's or .NET's CLR).
 Reading this part will enable you to build very high performance systems, or to interface with C libraries.
 This is also where we talk about profiling and debugging techniques using tools such as GNU `gdb`.

+### Installation Instructions

 Real World OCaml uses some tools that we've developed while writing this book.
 Some of these resulted in improvements to the OCaml compiler, which means that